mongodb/specifications/source/connection-string/connection-string-spec.rst

   encoded, not just "%", "@", and ":".
 In Auth Database, list the prohibited characters.
 In Reference Implementation, split at the first "/", not the last.
 - 2018-01-09: Clarified that space characters should be encoded to ``%20``.
+- 2018-06-04: Revised Userinfo section to provide an explicit list of allowed characters and clarify rules for exceptions.